Andrew-Shek-Dev/job-portal-test/NextJS.md

 Please find more details under official [documentation](https://nextjs.org/docs/routing/dynamic-routes).

 ## Incremental Static Regeneration(ISR)
+The web site such as big e-commerce web site have many products,so the web site provide searching function and show details for each product in page.
+If the e-commerce web site have ten thousand product, so Next.js need generating ten thousand pages.
+This will spend too many time cost on building web site because of too many pages generating.
+Next.js provide building strategy, ISR, reducing the cost.
+ISR can let building page dynamically in runtime under SSG by following the strategies, `Builder Faster` and `Cache More`.

+`Builder Faster` will generate pages which more people access first at building stage, so that the build time can be reduced significantly.
+`Cache More` will generate all of pages first, so that th access time will be reduced.

 ## Common Issue List
 * Issue#1 : Why the server side props doesn't called